-Unity College is committed to making individuals with disabilities full participants in its programs, services, and activities in compliance with Title III of the Americans with Disabilities Act of 1990, Section 504 of the Vocational Rehabilitation Act of 1973, and all other state laws.
+Unity Environmental University is committed to making individuals with disabilities full participants in its programs, services, and activities in compliance with Title III of the Americans with Disabilities Act of 1990, Section 504 of the Vocational Rehabilitation Act of 1973, and all other state laws.

-As such, Unity College provides accommodations to students who are diagnosed with learning disabilities, ADHD, or other learning challenges.
-Distance Education students who believe they may need a disability accommodation should initiate a review by contacting Denise Young at AccessibilityDE@Unity.edu and (207) 509-7342.
-The Distance Education Dean of Retention and Completion will provide an Accessibility and Accommodations Request Form electronically to the student.
-In addition to completing that form, students will need to provide diagnostic documentation from their health care provider.
+In addition, students will need to provide diagnostic documentation from their health care provider by submitting a Health Care Practitioner Form.
 Students may also submit recent academic documentation, such as an IEP or 504 Plan, to provide the Coordinator with context for past modifications and accommodations.
-These materials will be assessed, eligibility will be determined, and the Associate Dean will contact the student directly to discuss appropriate any appropriate accommodations and strategies.
+These materials will be assessed, eligibility will be determined, and the Coordinator will contact the student directly to discuss appropriate accommodations and strategies.
 All inquiries and information are kept strictly confidential.